Tag Archives: parenting

 Because parenting today doesn’t look brutal.
 It looks informed.
 Intentional.
 Well-resourced.
 Educated.
 We read the books.
 We listened to the experts.
 We adjusted.
 We validated.
 We stayed emotionally present.
 We tried not to repeat the mistakes of our parents.

-And yet, somewhere along the way, it began to feel heavy.
+And yet, somewhere along the way, parenting began to feel heavy.
 Not the normal tiredness of raising kids.
 Not the stress of busy schedules.
 But a deeper weight.
-A kind of responsibility that presses on your chest when your adult child struggles, pulls away, makes choices you don’t understand, or seems fragile in a world that doesn’t slow down for anyone.
+A kind of responsibility that presses on your chest when your adult child (20+) struggles, pulls away, makes choices you don’t understand, or seems fragile in a world that doesn’t slow down for anyone.

 That weight has a name.
 It’s a yoke.
 A yoke is what you put on something meant to carry weight.
 It’s not a punishment.
 It’s a tool.
 It distributes load, sets direction, and makes forward movement possible.